Hesperides: Land of Hesperides

 This circular Pyxis or box depicts two scenes.
 The one shown presents the Olympian gods feasting around a tripod table holding the golden Apple of the Hesperides.
 The Walters Art Museum.

-The Hesperides tend a blissful garden in a far western corner of the world, located near the Atlas Mountains in North Africa at the edge of the encircling Oceanus the world ocean.
+The Hesperides tend a garden in a far western corner of the world, located near the Atlas Mountains in North Africa, at the edge of the world-encircling ocean of Oceanus.

 The 1st-century AD Roman author Pliny the Elder, in the fifth book of his Natural History, places the garden in Lixus (in modern-day Morocco), which he describes as the location of the combat between Antaeus and Hercules; later, in the sixth book of the work, he states that the Hesperides live on two islands in the Atlantic.

 Euesperides (in modern-day Benghazi) which was probably founded by people from Cyrene or Barca, from both of which it lies to the west, might have mythological associations with the garden of Hesperides.

+In his epic poem, the Punica, Silius Italicus describes the Massylii as coming from the woods of the Hesperides.
 By Ancient Roman times, the garden of the Hesperides had lost its archaic place in religion and had dwindled to a poetic convention, in which form it was revived in Renaissance poetry, to refer both to the garden and to the nymphs that dwelt there.